acc668/CS386_Group1/deliverables/deliverable-4.md

 ---

 ## UX Design
 The user interface was designed to mirror the aesthetic of existing university websites, utilizing blue and yellow to provide a consistent experience.
 The system is intuitive and easy to navigate, ensuring users can quickly access available features.
-Below are some screenshots demonstrating the interface:

 ---